 Apple extended the courtesy of meeting with me one day after my column on the

-closing of the OS X x86 kernel source code
+closing of the OS X x86 kernel source code was published online.

 To sum up Apple’s objections, they felt I had given a year-old story a fresh coat of paint and sensationalized it for an audience that wasn’t affected by it.
 Yet no story is more timely, or more broadly relevant, than this one.